papadanku/RealityDocs/docs/source/community/mapping/lightmapping/page6.rst

    Mine is called ``Jamaica_Overgrowth.max``

 #.
 Back it up and finally move the ``vegitation`` folder you just moved out of your ``\pr_edit\Objects`` folder, back into it where it belongs.
 #.
-Open up your normal Lightmapping Scene with your terrain and statics in and then go to **File > Merge** and select your scene with your imported Overgrowth Helpers in.
-Then click the "All" button in the bottom left to select everything and click ok and it will import all the selected files into your current scene.
+Open up your normal Lightmapping scene with your terrain and statics in and then go to **File > Merge** and select your scene with your imported Overgrowth Helpers in.
+Then click the **All** button in the bottom left to select everything and click ok and it will import all the selected files into your current scene.

    .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000037.jpg